-The physical benefits of knowing how to use trekking poles correctly are well understood: they help with stability on rough terrain (especially valuable when you’re carrying a pack), massively improve the efficiency of your walking technique, and transfer stress and weight from areas of high impact – knees and ankles – to your shoulders, arms and back.
+The benefits of knowing how to use trekking poles correctly are well understood: they help with stability on challenging terrain (especially valuable when you’re carrying a pack), massively improve the efficiency of your walking technique, and transfer stress and weight from areas of high impact – knees and ankles – to your shoulders, arms and back.

 All of these factors mean you can walk further, faster, in more comfort and with less chance of injuring yourself.
 But you can only reap such rewards if you use the trekking poles in the correct way – otherwise you’re just carrying around a couple of technical sticks, good for swishing nettles away, but little else.

 Luckily, using poles properly is not rocket science.
 While walking with them might feel a little strange at first, it’s easy to master the basic techniques and you will soon start to feel the difference.

 - The best trekking poles: essential buying guide

 - Should I buy trekking poles?
 Your questions answered

 - Hiking essentials: everything you need for your trip

 The short answer to this is: whenever you’re walking on uneven, unsealed surfaces, from gently undulating countryside footpaths to technical mountain trails.
 Unlike Nordic walking poles – which look similar but are specifically designed for short bursts of fitness-focused activity that make you burn calories, rather than saving your energy – trekking poles are not intended for use on sealed surfaces such as pavements and roads.
 They do not typically come with rubber feet and can hinder more than help in such scenarios, if they skid.